rain0r/ampd/docs/usage.md

 ---

-If you plan to run `ampd` as a service behind another webserver, please see Please see [deployment.md](deployment.md).
+If you plan to run `ampd` as a service behind another webserver, please see [deployment.md](deployment.md).

 ## General